Sydney-Informatics-Hub/context-chatbot/README.md

 ## License

-This open-source project is licensed under the Lesser General Public License (LGPL) v3.0.
+This open-source project is licensed under the GNU LESSER GENERAL PUBLIC LICENSE v2.1.
 See the [LICENSE](LICENSE) file for details.

 @Copyright 2023 Sebastian Haan